nuru-nu/moyo/README.md

 FadeCandy runs the lights on the current Moyo setup.
 The precompiled binary should work out of the box on apple silicon.

-If precompiled binary does not work, you can install from source following instructions at https://github.com/rewolff/fadecandy
+If precompiled binary does not work.
+Look at fadecandy/README.md or you can install from source following instructions at https://github.com/rewolff/fadecandy

 ----